 In addition to using the predefined styles provided by OOo, you can add new custom (user-defined) styles.
-In Chapter 6, two methods were given for creating a new style: the drag-and-drop approach and the New Style from Selection icon in the Styles and Formatting window.
+In Chapter 6, two methods were given for creating a new style: the drag-and-drop approach and the New S f Sele icon in the Styles and Formatting window.